postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 Within a partner workspace, partners can [import and export](/docs/getting-started/importing-and-exporting-data/) elements.
 They can also [fork elements](/docs/collaborating-in-postman/version-control/#forking-postman-entities) from the partner workspace to another workspace, even if it's outside of your team.

-At the team level, all external partners are assigned the Partner role.
+At the team level, all external partners are automatically assigned the Partner role.
 At the workspace level, all partners are assigned [Workspace Editor or Viewer](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) roles when invited to a partner workspace.
-Partners can also be assigned the Partner Lead role, which allows them to invite other partners from their organization to join the partner workspace.
+Partners can also be assigned the Partner Lead role, which enables them to invite other individuals from their organization to the partner workspace.

 > To learn more about partner roles and permissions, see [Partner Roles]().